-The most common reconciliation questions answered.
+The most common reconciliation questions, answered.

 1. How long have we been separated?
-Most newly divorced clients go through an adjustment phase post-divorce that can last upwards of a year.
+Most newly divorced folks go through an adjustment phase post-divorce that can last upwards of a year.
 There is the financial devastation to recover from.
 There are parenting schedules to work on and new parenting tasks, like getting the kids to school and to the doctor, to take on.
 And there is the eventual first date post-divorce.
 Do not let this adjustment scare you into preferring your "old life."
-On the other hand, if you have been divorced for more than a year and have found yourself thinking about your ex-spouse, and vice versa, than exploring a new relationship with her may not be a bad idea.
+On the other hand, if you have been divorced for more than a year and have found yourself thinking about your ex, and vice versa, than exploring a new relationship with him or her may not be a bad idea.

 2. Has either of us dated since then?
 For the same reasons, it is important to distinguish between a genuine interest in reconciliation with your ex from a preference for an easier relationship.
 Dating post-divorce is not easy, and it will take time, and probably a few failed dates, to get back into the game.

 3. How will this affect our children (or other family)?
 Again, make sure to discuss with your ex what you will and will not discuss with your children and family members.
 You do not want to give them an unreasonable hope that you will reconcile while you are just testing the waters.
 That can, and often does, lead to children reliving the hurt from the divorce after they have adjusted to, or at least accepted, that mom and dad are separated.